jura02/cdff-buildconf/README.md

     $ ruby autoproj_bootstrap git git@gitlab.spaceapplications.com:InFuse/cdff-buildconf

+    Append `branch=cdff_dev` if you want to install CDFF and CDFF-dev.

 0. Answer the autoproj_bootstrap questions.
-This example answers works currently:

 Defaults are usually ok.

-The current directory is not empty, continue bootstrapping anyway ? [yes] yes

 0. Source your rock environment